» Download this section as PDF (opens in a new tab/window)

 iSCSI Multi-pathing - Local CVM Back Up

 Like every hypervisor and OS there is a mix of user and kernel space components which interact to perform a common activity.
-Prior to reading the following, it is recommended to read the ‘User vs. Kernel Space’ section to learn more about how each interact with eachother.
+Prior to reading the following, it is recommended to read the ‘User vs. Kernel Space’ section to learn more about how each interact with each other.

 When a VM performs an I/O it will perform the following (some steps have been excluded for clarity):